MrGallo/Python-Exercise-Management/exercises/codingbat/list-2/shift-left.md

-Return an list that is "left shifted" by one -- so {6, 2, 5, 3} returns {2, 5, 3, 6}.
+Return a list that is "left shifted" by one -- so {6, 2, 5, 3} returns {2, 5, 3, 6}.
 You may modify and return the given list, or return a new list.

 ```
 shift_left([6, 2, 5, 3]) -> [2, 5, 3, 6]